Oregon Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-• No Sales Tax: Oregon is one of only five states without a sales tax, making it a shopper's paradise and an attractive destination for those relocating their vehicles and belongings.
+• No Sales Tax: Oregon is one of only five states without a sales tax, making it attractive for residents and businesses alike.

-• No Self-Service Gas: Oregon is one of only two states requiring full-service gas stations, meaning attendants pump your gas for you—a unique convenience for residents and visitors alike.
+• No Self-Service Gas: Oregon is one of only two states requiring attendants to pump gas at all stations, a unique regulation affecting drivers.

 Car Shipping 101